Michael Boudin: Early life and education

-Boudin was born in New York City, the son of poet Jean (Roisman) Boudin and the civil liberties attorney Leonard Boudin, and older brother of Weather Underground member Kathy Boudin.
-He received a Bachelor of Arts degree from Harvard University and a Bachelor of Laws from Harvard Law School in 1964.
-He was a law clerk for Judge Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1964 to 1965, and then clerked for Justice John Marshall Harlan II of the Supreme Court of the United States from 1965 to 1966.
+Boudin was born in Manhattan, New York, on November 29, 1939, in a Jewish family; the son of poet Jean (Roisman) Boudin and civil liberties attorney Leonard Boudin.
+He was the older brother of Weather Underground member Kathy Boudin.
+He was educated at Elizabeth Irwin High School before going on to Harvard University, where he graduated in 1961 with a Bachelor of Arts in government.
+He then attended Harvard Law School, where he was the president of the Harvard Law Review.
+He graduated first in his class with a Bachelor of Laws in 1964.

+Boudin was a law clerk for Judge Henry J. Friendly of the United States Court of Appeals for the Second Circuit from 1964 to 1965 and then clerked for Justice John Marshall Harlan II of the Supreme Court of the United States from 1965 to 1966.